Friction Class 8

 5. Writing on a Blackboard: Friction between the chalk and the blackboard allows us to write.
 As the chalk moves across the blackboard, it leaves a mark due to the frictional interaction.
 Without friction, we wouldn't be able to create any visible marks.

 6. Creating Heat: Friction generates heat energy.
-This property is utilized in tools like electric drills, saws, and sandpaper for cutting, shaping, and smoothing various materials.
+This property is utilised in tools like electric drills, saws, and sandpaper for cutting, shaping, and smoothing various materials.

 7. Starting and Stopping Machines: Friction enables machines to start and stop as required.
 For example, the clutch and brakes in vehicles rely on friction to control the motion of the vehicle.